Muhd-Ridwan/Muhd-Ridwan/README.md

-## Hi 👋.
-My name is Muhammad Ridwan
+## Hi 👋, I am Muhammad Ridwan

+Student at Asia Pacific University

+- I'm currently studying Computer Science (Hons) in Software Engineer
+- I can be reach at muhdridwan432@gmail.com

 <!--
 **Muhd-Ridwan/Muhd-Ridwan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.